Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 And the media numbers multiply.

-Sometimes the best way to get problem solved is not within sight of the media, no media bubble going on, this, that, and the other thing.
+Sometimes the best way to get problems solved is not within sight of the media, no media bubble going on, this, that, and the other thing.

 And that's that was the point that I was trying to make.

-As to the renouncing of faith, when somebody's gonna say they were released unharmed, they were not unharmed.
+As to the renouncing of faith, when somebody's going to say they were released unharmed, they were not unharmed.

 We don't know how many days the guns were pointed with the demands, renounce your faith or you're dead.

-Uh and uh it it should be dealt with privately before that it the people in that encounter that kind of thing are made to face people publicly.
+And it should be dealt with privately before the people that encounter that kind of thing are made to face people publicly.

 Back in just a second.